Michigan Legislature up for grabs on Election Day

 Republicans control the House and Senate with solid majorities.
 They lead Democrats 63-48 in the House with one vacancy, and own an even stronger grip on the Senate, 27-10 with one vacancy.

 With voters also electing a new governor, attorney general and secretary of state, change is likely in the state Capitol, though what party emerges in leadership positions remains unknown.
-Democrats hope Gretchen Whitmer carries her lead in the polls to the governor's office and pulls her party into a strong positions n the Legislature.
+Democrats hope Gretchen Whitmer carries her lead in the polls to the governor's office and pulls her party into a strong position in the Legislature.

 Republicans hope their nominee for governor, Bill Schuette, outperforms polls and leads the party back into total control of state government for another term.